Dr Chris Sandal-Wilson

 I am additionally engaged in three ongoing research projects:

-- together with my colleague Dr Helen Birkett I co-lead a project marking the 20th anniversary of the repeal of Section 28 in November 2023, a core component of which is conducting oral history interviews with people in the Southwest who lived through Section 28
+- together with my colleagues Dr Helen Birkett and Dr Hannah Young I co-lead a project marking the 20th anniversary of the repeal of Section 28 in November 2023, a core component of which is conducting oral history interviews with people in the Southwest who lived through Section 28

 - developing a research network with my colleagues Dr Semih Çelik and Dr Maziyar Ghiabi on health and environment humanities in the Middle East and North Africa, starting with our Healthscapes workshop at the end of July 2023